In the constellation Cygnus

 The black hole's strong gravitational field shifts the energy emitted by this gas to longer and longer wavelengths.
 As the gas approaches the event horizon the redshift becomes so great that the material disappears from view -- just before it spirals into the black hole.

 Using the Very-Large Baseline Array, a group of radio telescopes spread across several thousand miles of Earth's surface, the team measured the system's parallax more precisely than ever before.
 In essence, the astronomers measured the direction to the system when Earth was on different sides of the Sun, then calculated the angle between those two directions.
 (It's like holding your finger at arm's length and looking at it with first one eye, then the other.
 The finger's back-and-forth shift against the background of more-distant objects is its parallax.)
 The team compared VLBA measurements in 2020 to those made in 2011 to produce the most precise distance to date: 7,200 light-years.

 With an accurate measurement of the distance, the team determined the brightness of the blue supergiant star, which led to a better determination of its mass.
-That, in turn, led to the best measurement of the black hole's mass to date -- 15 times the mass of the Sun.
-That makes it one of the heaviest stellar-mass black hole measured by its electromagnetic radiation to date.
+That, in turn, led to the best measurement of the black hole's mass to date -- 21 times the mass of the Sun.
+That makes it the heaviest stellar-mass black hole measured by its electromagnetic radiation to date.
 (Black holes up to a few times that mass have been discovered through the gravitational waves they produced as they merged with companion black holes.)

 It is also one of the most rapidly rotating black holes yet discovered.
-It spins about 800 times per second, which means that a point at the equator of its event horizon is moving at about three-quarters of the speed of light.
+It spins about 800 times per second, which means that a point at the equator of its event horizon is moving at close to the speed of light.
 This high-speed rotation drags the space around the black hole, creating a spacetime vortex.

 The new measurements also helped the astronomers piece together the system's history.

-The black hole probably was born about 60 times as massive as the Sun.
+The star that became the black hole probably was born about 60 times as massive as the Sun.
 Strong "winds" of hot gas from its surface blew away about two-thirds of that mass.
 As nuclear reactions in the star's core shut down, the star didn't explode as a supernova, as is the case with many supergiant stars.
 Instead, the entire star collapsed in a matter of hours, so the star simply vanished from view.